Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

 Optional Moulin Rouge Cabaret Show: One-way transfer

-Optional Excursion to Fontainebleau (by coach): Fontainebleau Castle with audioguide
+Optional Excursion to Fontainebleau (by coach): Visit to the Royal Palace of Fontainebleau with videoguide and walk through the park

-D-Day Beaches, American Cemetery, Film at the Arromanches 360 circular cinema
+D-Day Beaches, Visit to the Normandy American Cemetery, Film at the Arromanches 360 circular cinema

 Visit to Mont Saint-Michel Abbey